amitshomer/Local_samplenet/README.md

 ```

-In order to reproduce results graphs as above it can be evalute the model with MD10, MD30 or MD40:
+In order to reproduce results graphs as above and evalute the model with MD10, MD30 or MD40 use:
 ```
 python test_localsamplenet.py -modelnet 30 -num_out_points 32 -npatches 32 -n_sper_patch 32 -weights 2021-05-11_13-53
 ```